History of the European Cup and UEFA Champions League: 2014 to 2018 – Real Madrid at the center of Spanish dominance: Los Blancos win four titles in five years, Barcelona win their second treble

 Real Madrid won their long-awaited La Decima (translates into Spanish as "the tenth"), their record-breaking tenth European Cup/UEFA Champions League title, in the 2013–14 season following a 4–1 win after extra time in the final against city rivals and La Liga champions Atlético Madrid.
 It was the first same-city final and the second all-Spanish final.
-Diego Simeone coached Atlético in an incredible season after clinching the Spanish league title a week before the final and his side lead 1–0 through Diego Godín until a Sergio Ramos header deep into injury time took it to extra time.
+Diego Simeone coached Atlético in an incredible season after clinching the Spanish league title a week before the final and his side led 1–0 through Diego Godín until a Sergio Ramos header deep into injury time took it to extra time.

 In 2015, Barcelona won their fifth Champions League trophy, defeating Juventus by three goals to one in the final.
 By winning their fifth title, Barcelona became the first European football club in history to achieve the continental treble twice.
 Barcelona's attacking trio of Messi, Suárez and Neymar, dubbed "MSN", scored 122 goals in all competitions, the most in a season for an attacking trio in Spanish football history.

 In 2016, Real Madrid and Atlético Madrid both reached the final again.
 This game was a rematch of the 2014 final, and became the third all-Spanish final and the second same-city final in the tournament's history.
 The match went to penalties after the score finished at 1–1 at the end of extra time.
 Real Madrid went on to win their 11th title after beating Atlético 5–3 on penalties, with Cristiano Ronaldo scoring the winning penalty for Los Blancos.

-The victory in the 2017 Champions League Final against Juventus made Real Madrid the first team ever to defend their title in the Champions League era, and the first to win consecutive titles in the competition since A.C.
-Milan in 1989 and 1990, when the tournament was known as the European Cup.
+The victory in the 2017 final against Juventus made Real Madrid the first team ever to defend their title in the Champions League era, and the first to win consecutive titles in the competition since Milan in 1989 and 1990, when the tournament was known as the European Cup.
 Real Madrid's title was its 12th, extending its record, and its third in four years.
 The achievement is also known as La Duodécima.
 Real Madrid won their third title in a row in 2018, beating Liverpool 3–1 in Kyiv.
 It was a match to forget for Liverpool goalkeeper Loris Karius who made two errors during the match: he performed a wayward throw which rebounded off Karim Benzema for Real Madrid's first goal.
 Then, following a great overhead bicycle kick by Gareth Bale for the Spaniards' second, he mishandled a long-range shot by Bale for Real Madrid's third.

 Between 2010 and 2018, Real Madrid reached the semi-finals eight consecutive times, while Bayern and Barcelona achieved the feat five times.

 Premier League leads the way (2018–present)

 The following years would see two all-English finals, as well as Liverpool losing the 2022 final to Real Madrid.
+In 2023, Manchester City won their first ever title and a first tournament for the third English victory in five years.